Eagle Ford - update through December 2018

-This interactive presentation contains the latest oil & gas production data from 18858 horizontal wells in the Eagle Ford region (TRRC districts 1-5), through December 2016.
+This interactive presentation contains the latest oil & gas production data from all 22,067 horizontal wells in the Eagle Ford region, that started producing since 2008, through December.

 The ‘Advanced Insights’ presentation is displayed below: